What Participants Can Expect

 All other program study is performed online both within the cohorts and on an individual basis.
 In addition, Fellows will be supported by coaches and faculty mentors throughout the program.

-*Fellows will attend five on-site residencies in Syracuse, New York, over the course of eight-months.
+*Fellows will attend five on-site residencies in Syracuse, New York, over the course of six-months.
+There will be preparation materials distributed a month before the fellowship begins.
 Participation in the on-campus residencies is a requirement of the program.
 Please note that a number of residencies require an overnight stay.
 Accommodations and most meals will be covered by the program.
 Travel to and from the residencies are at the candidate’s expense.

-The residences in Syracuse, New York, are intended to serve as intense and immersive gatherings combining spiritual reflection, case-studies, lectures, guest speakers, peer discussions, and a capstone participant presentation.
+The residences in Syracuse, New York, are intended to serve as intense and immersive gatherings combining spiritual reflection, case-studies, lectures, peer discussions, and guest speakers.

 Residency II – November 30-December 1, 2020